ddanieltan/introduction_to_datascience_sg/_sources/chapters/2_python_basics/python_basics.md

 # Python Basics

-This chapter covers the fundamentals of programming with Python.
+This chapter covers Python variables, data types and useful patterns for control flow.